MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/6-exercise-read-save-array-data.md

 ## Check your work

-In this task, we will run our application from the Integrated Terminal and verify that pet data entry is working correctly.
-Let's get started.
+In this task, you run your application from the Integrated Terminal and verify that pet data entry is working correctly.

 1. If necessary, open Visual Studio Code's Integrated Terminal panel.